red6/dmn-check/README.md

 ## Related work

-Although there are not many tools for analysis of DMN files there exists some related work.
-Yet we were not aware of most of the related work when starting the work on `dmn-check`.
+Although there are not many tools for analysis of DMN files, there exists some related work.
+Yet, we were not aware of most of the related work when starting the work on `dmn-check`.

 ### A Tool for the Analysis of DMN Decision Tables